PARIOT: Anti-Repackaging for IoT Firmware Integrity: Related Works

 Operating systems designed explicitly for constrained IoT devices (e.g., TinyOS [30] and Contiki [31]) often embed or can be extended with over-the-air reprogramming capabilities.
-Still, many of the existing solutions focus only on a portion of the update process or do not carry out a proper verification of the downloaded firmware and hence cannot ensure its integrity.
+Still, many existing solutions focus only on a portion of the update process or do not properly verify the downloaded firmware and hence cannot ensure its integrity.
 This indeed results in OSes without an update system (e.g., NuttX \cite{nuttx}) or with an incomplete one.
-For instance, Sparrow \cite{sparrow} (used by Contiki), and Deluge \cite{hui2004dynamic} (used by TinyOS) only verify the CRC to ensure the integrity of the firmware during transmissions, without any integrity validation during the generation and loading phases.
+For instance, Sparrow \cite{sparrow} (used by Contiki) and Deluge \cite{hui2004dynamic} (used by TinyOS) only verify the CRC to ensure the integrity of the firmware during transmissions, leading to the possibility of abusing the lack of controls by an attacker (e.g., through IMG.MODIFICATION, META.TOCTOU, and IMG.NON\_AUTH threats).

-To this aim, the research community has been working on the definition of secure IoT update processes \cite{arakadakis2020firmware}.
-For instance, \cite{hyun2008seluge}, \cite{lanigan2006sluice}, and \cite{dutta2006securing} proposed secure extensions for Deluge, that provide integrity assurance for the firmware image and resilience against DoS attacks that specifically target firmware dissemination protocols.
+To this aim, the research community has been working on the definition of secure IoT update processes \cite{arakadakis2020firmware}, \cite{el2022secure}.
+For instance, \cite{hyun2008seluge}, \cite{lanigan2006sluice}, and \cite{dutta2006securing} proposed secure extensions for Deluge that provide integrity assurance for the firmware image and resilience against DoS attacks that specifically target firmware dissemination protocols.

-Other solutions, like UpKit \cite{langiu2019upkit} or ASSURED \cite{asokan2018assured}, put forward a scalable and lightweight solution able to securely perform software updates across different OSes and hardware platforms that support end-to-end security.
-Also, the authors in \cite{zandberg2019secure} propose a secure firmware update mechanism for the constrained IoT devices based on open standards such as CoAP, LwM2M, and SUIT.
+Other solutions, like UpKit \cite{langiu2019upkit} or ASSURED \cite{asokan2018assured}, put forward scalable and lightweight approaches able to perform software updates with end-to-end protection across different OSes and hardware platforms.
+Also, the authors in \cite{zandberg2019secure} propose a secure firmware update mechanism for constrained IoT devices based on open standards such as CoAP, LwM2M, and SUIT.

-However, most of the existing solutions focus only on the delivery and loading phase of the process, leaving the software providers and the FM unprotected against attacks during the generation phase.
-If this is not the case, they still require an external trust anchor, e.g., a Trustzone \cite{asokan2018assured} or a signing certificate, to grant the integrity of the delivered update.
-To overcome such limitations, in this paper we will present \methodname{}, the first methodology that ensures the integrity of the firmware update relying on a self-protection mechanism.
+Finally, several works \cite{lee2017blockchain,hu2019autonomous,yohan2018over} exploited the blockchain technology to verify the authenticity and integrity of a firmware version and to distribute a specific version of firmware binary to the connected nodes in the blockchain network.
+Notable examples include Firmware-Over-The-Blockchain (FOTB) \cite{yohan2020fotb} and CHAINIAC \cite{nikitin2017chainiac} that exploit Bitcoin and Ethereum blockchain, respectively.

+In our work, we reviewed the main state-of-the-art firmware update solutions to identify the adopted integrity protection mechanisms, the mandatory requirements to ensure their proper functioning and the involved entities of the Firmware Production and Delivery Process.
+Table~\ref{tab:sota} reports the results of the analysis.